-- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the scope of industrial engineering in the field of Industrial Electronic and Automation. - B6 CG6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.
+- B3 CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations. - B4 CG 4.
+Ability to solve problems with initiative, decision making, creativity, critical thinking and to communicate and transmit knowledge, skills and abilities in the field of industrial engineering. - B6 CG 6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.

-Expected results from this subject Expected results from this subject Tr aining and Resu l Learning Its Know, understand, and apply a body of knowledge about the basics of drawing and standardization of industrial engineering, in its broadest sense, while promoting the development of space capacity. nB3 B4 C5 D6 Purchase the capacity for the abstract reasoning and the establishment of strategies and efficient procedures in the resolution of the graphic problems inside the context of the works and own projects of the engineering.
-B3 B4 C5 D2 Use the graphic communication between technicians, by means of the realisation and interpretation of planes in accordance with the Norms of Technical Drawing, involving the use of the new technologies.
-B6 C5 D6 D9
+Expected results from this subject Expected results from this subject Tra ining and Resu d Learning Ilts - Know, understand, and apply a body of knowledge about the basics of drawing and standardization of industrial engineering, in its broadest sense, while promoting the development of space capacity.
+B3 B4 C5 D6 Purchase the capacity for the abstract reasoning and the establishment of strategies and efficient procedures in the resolution of the graphic problems inside the context of the works and own projects of the engineering.
+B3 B4 C5 D2 Use the graphic communication between technicians, by means of the realisation and interpretation of planes in accordance with the Norms of Technical Drawing, involving the use of the new technologies. В6 C5 D6 D9 Assume a favourable attitude to the permanent learning in the profession, showing proactive, participatory and with spirit of improvement.
+B4 D9